New-look Red Sox top White Sox 7-4, Gonzalez HR starts rally

 UP NEXT

-White Sox: LHP Dallas Keuchel (0-0, 6.43 ERA) is set to start the opener of Sunday’s twin bill.
-The nightcap is TBD.
+White Sox: LHP Dallas Keuchel (0-0, 6.43 ERA) is set to start the opener of Sunday’s doubleheader.

-Red Sox: LHP Martín Pérez (0-0, 4.50) is slated to start the second game.
-Cora hasn’t announced a starter for the first, yet.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports